ManishkPrajapati/Academic-Aisle/SRS.md

 - Users should be able to select their preferred area of residence during registration.
 - Users should be required to confirm their email address or phone number during registration (verification).
 - Users should be able to edit their profile information after registration (optional).
+- Users should be able to Contact Us or submit inquiries or feedback.
+- Users should be able to clear their doubt FAQ section that answers common questions about the website's policies, procedures, and features.

-3.2 User Login -
+User Login -
 - Users should be able to log in using their username or email address and password.
 - Users should be able to log in using their phone number and password (optional).
 - Users should be able to save their login credentials for future use (optional).
 - Users should be able to reset their password if they forget it (forgot password feature).

-3.3 Advertisement Posting -
+Advertisement Posting -
 - Registered users should be able to post advertisements for educational products and services.
 - Advertisements should include a title, description, price, product/service category, area of residence, contact information, and product/service condition (new or used).
 - Advertisements should include at least one image or video (optional).